Schuringa/node-toy-robot/README.md

 Setup and running the app
 -----------
 - Clone git repo
-- Install dependencies with
+- Install dependencies with:

-  'npm install'
+    npm install

-- run with
+- run with:

-  'node index.js'
+    node index.js

 Example Input and Output
 ------------------------